rickytirta17/Flappy-Bird-Team4/README.md

 ## DESCRIPTION

-This repositories was made for our project called "Flappy Bird With C++".
+This repositories was made for our project called "Flappy Bird With C#".
 We'll work, edit, upload, and do some stuff to change/improve our project here.

 ------------------------------------------------------------------------------